PowerShift Publications 2018-2011

 Sale of agriculture: Agricultural companies want to take the helm with TTIP

 This study by Sharon Treat and Shefali Sharma, Institute for Agriculture and Trade Policy (IATP), warns of the impact of TTIP on European and American agriculture, especially in the field of meat production.
-It predicts increased industrialization and concentration in the agricultural sector, which endangers farms.
+It predicts increased industrialisation and concentration in the agricultural sector, putting farms at risk.
 The authors fear that TTIP could undermine existing standards in areas such as animal welfare, GMOs, food safety and public health.
-The study also criticizes that TTIP would hamper legislative efforts for higher-quality, more sustainable agriculture and further advance the industrialization of meat production.
+The study also criticises that TTIP would hamper legislative efforts for higher-quality, more sustainable agriculture and further drive the industrialisation of meat production.

 This publication by a coalition of NGOs responds to the decision of the Council of the European Union to regulate the responsible sourcing of minerals.
-She criticises that the proposed EU regulation is not sufficient to effectively respond to trade in conflict minerals and human rights violations.
-In particular, the coalition criticises the fact that the regulation is too voluntary and does not cover all companies that bring minerals to the EU market.
-The publication stresses the importance of the OECD guidelines for due diligence and calls for binding regulations for all relevant companies.
+She criticises that the proposed EU regulation is not sufficient to respond effectively to trade in conflict minerals and human rights violations.
+In particular, the coalition complains that the regulation is too voluntary and does not cover all companies that bring minerals to the EU market.
+The publication stresses the importance of the OECD guidelines for due diligence and calls for binding rules for all relevant companies.

 Losses in investment protection: CETA

-This short report by Rhea Tamara Hoffmann analyses the provisions of the Comprehensive Economic and Trade Agreement (CETA) with regard to investment protection and, in particular, compensation for lost profits.
-It highlights that CETA creates opportunities for investors to sue against government measures that affect their profit expectations, potentially undermining the regulatory autonomy of States Parties.
+This brief report by Rhea Tamara Hoffmann analyses the provisions of the Comprehensive Economic and Trade Agreement (CETA) with regard to investment protection and, in particular, compensation for lost profits.
+It highlights that CETA creates opportunities for investors to sue against government measures that undermine their profit expectations, potentially undermining the regulatory autonomy of States Parties.

 NGO Coalition Briefing: Council Mandate on Responsible Mineral Sourcing

-This publication focuses on European regulation on responsible mineral sourcing and criticises the weaknesses of the proposed regulatory approach.
+This publication addresses European regulation on responsible mineral sourcing and criticises the weaknesses of the proposed regulatory approach.

 Infographic: Fracking in North and South